-Barnard College does not discriminate on the basis of sex in its employment practices or educational programs and sexual harassment and sexual violence are types of sex discrimination.
+Barnard College does not discriminate on the basis of sex in its employment practices or educational programs; and sexual harassment and sexual violence are types of sex discrimination.
 Other acts can also be forms of sex-based discrimination and are also prohibited whether sexually based or not and include dating violence, domestic violence, and stalking.
 As a result, Barnard College issues this statement of policy to inform the community of our comprehensive efforts addressing sexual misconduct, educational programs, and procedures that address sexual assault, domestic violence, dating violence, and stalking, whether the incident occurs on or off campus and when it is reported to a College official.
 In this context, Barnard College prohibits the offenses of domestic violence, dating violence, sexual assault and stalking and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the Barnard community.

-For a complete copy of Barnard's policy and procedures governing sexual misconduct, visit https://barnard.edu/title-ix-equity/respond.
+For a complete copy of Barnard's policy and procedures governing sexual misconduct, visit the college website at https://barnard.edu/cares/nondiscrimination-and-title-ix/inform